Round Cut Diamonds

-As contended before, round diamonds are the most popular among the available diamonds bearing different shapes.
-Please note that because round diamonds generally have a large surface size, they are generally more expensive than fancy-cut stones.
-You would need a bigger, rough diamond to cut it into a 1 carat round brilliant cut diamond.
-It is solely for this reason that round-shape diamonds are generally pricier than others.
+As contended before, round diamonds are the most popular among all diamond shapes.
+Because round diamonds have a large surface size, they are generally more expensive than fancy-cut stones.
+A bigger, rough diamond is needed to cut a 1 carat round brilliant cut diamond instead of a 1 carat princess cut diamond.
+This is why round-shape diamonds are pricier than others.

 What are the ideal proportions for a round cut diamond?

-Please carefully review and follow our diamond proportion chart and guide for reference in order to better make sense of the evaluation process of the cut of round cut diamonds!
+Please carefully review and follow our diamond proportion chart and guide for reference in order to determine optimal proportions for round diamonds.

 What should I prioritize in terms of the 4Cs while buying a diamond?

-The aforementioned four scenarios that we have explained should be very helpful in terms of prioritizing the 4Cs while contemplating buying a round diamond.
+The aforementioned four scenarios that we have explained should be very helpful in terms of prioritizing the 4Cs while considering a round diamond.

-As stated above, the GIA and the AGS are the best diamond testing labs in the world: GIA, according to us, is the king.
+As stated above, GIA and AGS are the best diamond grading labs in the world.

 How does fluorescence affect a diamond?

-In order to best understand the logic around fluorescence, please carefully review our guide pertaining to the same subject.
-We believe that it is an important topic to be familiar with as it can be both a negative and positive factor depending on the color of the stone.
+In order to best understand the issue of fluorescence, carefully review our in-depth article on the issue.
+It is an important topic to fully understand as it can be either a negative (and in a few cases) positive factor depending on the color of the stone.

 What is a good alternative shape to round diamonds?

-In our opinion, an oval cut diamond would be a good alternative to round cut diamonds given that the former category of diamonds has become very popular of late.
+In our opinion, an oval cut diamond would be a good alternative to round cut diamonds because of similarities.

 Is it safe to buy diamonds online?